guilhem13/KnowLedgeGraph2/Readme.md

 ##### On browser

-Open http://localhost:5000/documents in a browser to upload your pdf
+Open http://localhost:5000/text/{id}.txt in a browser to get the text of the pdf with id : {id}
 ![GitHub Logo](/images/text_id.png)

 ##### On Command